 Analyst: Virus Will Shred California Budget, But Less Than Feared

-The nonpartisan Legislative Analyist’s Office warned lawmakers to start making hard budget choices now, before pandemic-induced deficits rise to as much $100 billion.
+The nonpartisan Legislative Analyist’s Office warned lawmakers to start making hard budget choices now, before pandemic-induced deficits balloon to as much $100 billion.

 SACRAMENTO, Calif.
 (CN) — On the heels of a nightmarish U.S. jobs report, California offered a second dose of abysmal economic news Friday as advisers warned the state’s budget troubles will persist through at least 2024.